eisisig/metalsmith-simple-navigation/Readme.md

 # metalsmith-simple-navigation

-  A [Metalsmith](http://metalsmith.io) plugin to extract an excerpt from Markdown files.
+  A [Metalsmith](http://metalsmith.io) plugin that creates a simple array of files to use for navigation

 ## Installation